makrai/notes/zhang2310-socioprag-64-lang.md

 * on the English-only P3 dataset,
   * BLOOMZ-P3 demonstrates an improvement of 7.76 SPARROW compared to BLOOM
   * BLOOMZ improves 5.85 points over BLOOM (but falls short of BLOOMZ-P3)
-  * MT0 also outperforms mT5.
-However, there remains a
+  * MT0 also outperforms mT5
   * substantial gap between all instruction tuned models and finetuned models
-  * BLOOMBactrian performs worse than BLOOMZ and BLOOMZ-P3, which are instruction tuned with NLP tasks.
-This indicates that
+  * BLOOMBactrian performs worse than BLOOMZ and BLOOMZ-P3, which are instruction tuned with NLP tasks
   * ie the general purpose instruction-response dataset is not very useful for SM
 * we compare BLOOM with BLOOMZ-P3 and BLOOMZ in terms of individual tasks,
   * sentiment analysis to exhibit the most significant improvement
-  * BLOOMZ-P3 and BLOOMZ achieve a sentiment score improvement of 16.37 and 12.36, respectively, based on average calculation across 77 sentiment analysis datasets.
-However, BLOOMBactrian obtains an improvement of only 1.79 sentiment score, perhaps implying that the Bactrian instruction-response data is not all that useful for some SM tasks.
-After tuning mT5 on xP3 dataset, mT0 also experiences a 13.88 improvement in the
+  * BLOOMZ-P3 and BLOOMZ achieve a sentiment score improvement of 16.37 and 12.36, respectively, based on average calculation across 77 sentiment analysis datasets
+  * BLOOMBactrian obtains an improvement of only 1.79 sentiment score, perhaps
+    * ie the Bactrian instruction-response data is not all that useful for some SM tasks
+  * After tuning mT5 on xP3 dataset, mT0 also experiences a 13.88 improvement
   * may be stemming from inclusion of five English sentiment analysis datasets in both P3 and xP3 during the training phase.
 For example, we observe that BLOOM, BLOOMZ, BLOOMZ-P3, mT5, and mT0 obtain an accuracy of 56.4, 92.2,